Highlights from the career of the Kybra

 July - Captain J Richmond became the new captain for the Kybra.

-August 7th: (a story of David & Goliath) the Kybra (852 tons) used to tow the disabled steamer Papachristidis Vassilios (7,132 tons) to Fremantle, a journey of at least 658 miles at an average speed of 4.25knots.
-Arrived Gage Roads on the morning of August 8th, the Kybra dropped her tow about seven miles from the harbour, two tugs were then used to berth the ship.
-The Canadian owned steamer which was travelling from Istanbul via Suez and Aden, completed her 52 day sea voyage with little in the way of supplies remaining on the ship for the 44 officers & crew and the nine passengers.
+August 7th: (a story of David & Goliath) the Kybra (852 tons) was used to tow the disabled steamer Papachristidis Vassilios (7,132 tons) to Fremantle, a journey of at least 658 miles at an average speed of 4.25knots.
+The two ships arrived at Gage Roads on the morning of August 8th, the Kybra dropped her tow about seven miles from the harbour, two tugs were then used to berth the ship.
+The Canadian owned steamer which was travelling from Istanbul via Suez and Aden and became disabled on July 23rd, completed her 52 day sea voyage with little in the way of supplies remaining on the ship for the 44 officers & crew and the nine passengers.
 Some supplies had been transferred from the Newbrough in response to emergency calls.
 Problems with the boiler tubes had been the primary reason for the breakdown, later the generator failed leaving the ship without electricity.

 April: received annual inspection and overhaul at Fremantle.